blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ```

 The `getMatchResult` function takes in the `matchID` and `apiKey` as arguments.
+First, it looks up the PandaScore API endpoint using the `getMatchesAPIEndpoint`
-First, it constructs an HTTP request to the PandaScore API using the `matchID`
+and constructs an HTTP request to the PandaScore API using the `matchID`
 in the URL and the `apiKey` in the headers.
 It then sends the request to the
 `as.HostFuncHTTPRequest` function, which makes the request through the Blocky AS
 server networking stack.
 Next, it checks the response status code and